Dateline Announcements

 For More Information:

-Contact Brandon Gibb or visit /psychology/labs/moodresearch/
+Contact Nichole Houle or visit

 • Seeking trans and nonbinary identifying individuals for a study on vocal effort (paid)

-The Vocal Effort Study is conducting research to investigate how gender identity and expression affect the amount of effort a person uses when they speak.
+The Vocal Effort Study is researching to investigate how gender identity and expression affect the amount of effort a person uses when they speak.

-The lab is recruiting trans-identifying individuals (those who are transgender, genderqueer, nonbinary, gender fluid, etc.) who are between 18-50 years of age, have healthy voice function and speak English as their first language.
+The lab is recruiting trans identifying individuals (those who are transgender, genderqueer, nonbinary, gender fluid, etc.) who are between 18-50 years of age, have healthy voice function and speak English as their first language.

-For more information, email Nichole Houle at vocalgenderlab@gmail.com, or call (607) 777-4729 and ask for the Vocal Effort Study.
+For more information, email Nichole Houle at vocalgenderlab@gmail.com or call (607) 777-4729 and ask for the Vocal Effort Study.

 For More Information: